 - Every aspect of lockpicking has to do with the three O's!

 - Huh?!?
 The three O's?
 Explain?

 - The three O's stand for practising Over and Over and Over again!

 - Help, I'm locked out of my house, and I need to get inside

 - Some of Toool's finest members are also professional locksmiths.
-In a wide circle around Amsterdam you can call Toool (020 8005029) to get connected to a locksmith that can help you.
+In a wide circle around Amsterdam you can call Intact Noodopening to get your lock opened.
 These locksmiths are all specialized in the art of opening doors while leaving the lock undamaged.
 So in most cases the Toool related locksmiths can open your lock without damaging it, and when the lock is open you receive a working key again for your lock!
-This safes you money as there are no extra charges for replacement locks and extra spare-keys.
+This saves you money as there are no extra charges for replacement locks and extra spare-keys.
 This skill is especially useful for people who lost their keys and have multiple locks on their door.
 The cherry on top is that even some some expert safe-technicians are Toool members too.
 In some cases high security safes can be opened without damage too. (note: all customers must provide ID)

 - Where can I find more information about lockpicking?